Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

-Another method we use to incorporate nonlinear growth into our model is similar to the {\sc halofits} technique, in that a fitting formula is used to find the correction to linear theory, but fits to a galaxy catalog rather than the matter density field via halo clustering. \cite{Cole05} found that when comparing linear matter theory to the galaxy catalog output by a SAM \citep{Benson00}, where the halo merger trees have been used to paint galaxies onto the halos, the following function can be used:
+Another method we use to incorporate non-linear growth into our model is similar to the {\sc halofits} technique, in that a fitting formula is used to find the correction to linear theory, but fits to a galaxy catalog rather than the matter density field via halo clustering. \cite{Cole05} found that when comparing linear matter theory to the galaxy catalog output by a SAM \citep{Benson00} (an earlier version of the {\sc galacticus} code that is used to create our mock galaxy lightcone) where the halo merger trees have been used to paint galaxies onto the halos, the following function can be used:

-which when multiplied by $P_L$ produces the nonlinear galaxy power spectrum.
+which when multiplied by \boldblue{}{$b_g^2P_{lin}$} produces the nonlinear galaxy power spectrum.
 The $Q_1$ term has more impact on small-scales while $Q_2$ has more of an impact on large-scales.
-The additional term in parenthesis $Q_3$ was proposed by \cite{Sanchez08} to improve modelling across larger $k$-values.
+The additional term in parenthesis $Q_3$ was proposed by \cite{Sanchez08} to improve modeling across larger $k$-values.
 We will explore the need for $Q_3$ in this work.

-\cite{Cole05} compared using $\Fcur_{SAM}$ to predictions of {\sc halofits} (see their paper $\S$7.2) for different cosmologies and found it to be fairly robust with slight systematic deviations on small-scales from the behaviors of galaxies.
-A similar result should be expected when comparing $\Fcur_{SAM}$ to $\Fcur_{HM}$, since {\sc HMcode}, like {\sc halofits}, does not model galaxy bias but rather relies on the linear galaxy bias $b_g$ of our RSD models (see $\S$\ref{sec:RSD}), which is constant over all $k$'s, whereas $\Fcur_{SAM}$ corrects the linear matter power spectrum to model the nonlinear galaxy power spectrum, thereby including nonlinear galaxy biasing in its functional form.
+\cite{Cole05} employed this non-linear correction with the linear prediction of {\sc CAMB} to look for any non-linearity and scale-dependent bias present in their new estimator used to measure the power spectrum of the 2dF Galaxy Redshift Survey.
+They compared using $\Fcur_{SAM}$ to predictions of {\sc halofits} (see their paper $\S$7.2) for different cosmologies and found it to be fairly robust, in that the general trend of non-linearity in the matter power spectrum are well represented by the $\Fcur_{SAM}$ correction even when the cosmology is varied.
+That being said, the benefit of using $\Fcur_{SAM}$ over {\sc halofits}, or more importantly for this work $\Fcur_{HM}$, is that $\Fcur_{SAM}$ also includes the non-linearity of the galaxy population and deviations from the linear galaxy bias $b_g$, which is difficult to predict.

+For the purposes of our work, we consider $\Fcur_{SAM}$ as an emulator that has been constructed from a realistic galaxy biasing scheme, the semi-analytic model, and has been used to test the systematics of an estimator used to measure actual data.
+Additionally, it has been shown to be fairly robust to changes in cosmology.
+We should note that $\Fcur_{SAM}$ was not tested for robustness with regards to changes in $z$.
+Something we will test in this work.

+We then have one non-linear correction to the linear matter power spectrum and one non-linear correction to the linear galaxy power spectrum, $\Fcur_{HM}$ and $\Fcur_{SAM}$, respectively.
+The non-linear galaxy power spectrum in real-space is then either